South Australian Tourism Commission

 Adnan A. Hyder, MD MPH PhD, is the Senior Associate Dean for Research and Professor of Global Health at the Milken Institute School of Public Health, George Washington University, USA.
 For over 20 years, Dr. Hyder has worked to improve global health in low- and middle- income countries across Africa, Asia, Latin America, and the Middle East; and pioneered empirical work around road traffic injuries, trauma, health systems, and non-communicable diseases.
 He has conducted studies focusing on defining the epidemiological burden, understanding risk factors, exploring potential interventions, estimating economic impact, and appreciating the socio-cultural correlates of non-communicable diseases and their risk factors around the world.
 Dr. Hyder has extensive experience leading large capacity development programs in developing countries including several major training grants funded by the U.S. National Institutes of Health and has co-authored over 350 scientific peer-reviewed papers and numerous world reports.
 He also serves as the founding Director of the Center on Commercial Determinants of Health at George Washington University.

-Senior Professor, Department of Epidemiology, WHO Collaborating Center for Injury Prevention and safety Promotion, Centre for Public Health, National Institute of Mental Health and Neuro Sciences, Bangalore, India
+Former Director and Senior Professor - Department of Epidemiology, WHO Collaborating Centre for Injury Prevention and safety Promotion, Centre for Public Health, National Institute of Mental Health and Neuro Sciences, Bangalore, India

 Professor Shanthi Ameratunga